Skip to content

 Is higher leverage worth using when it is available?

 Higher leverage does not produce higher returns on a fixed position size — the P&L per pip is determined by lot size and pip value, not leverage.
 What higher leverage does is allow a larger position to be opened with the same starting capital.
-A $10,000 account at 1:30 can open about 1 standard lot of EUR/USD; the same account at 1:100 can open about 3 standard lots.
-The trade-off: a 100-pip move on 1 lot is a $1,000 outcome; on 3 lots it is a $3,000 outcome — three times the gain on a profitable trade and three times the loss on a loss-making one.
+A $10,000 account that opens 1 standard lot of EUR/USD at 1:100 reserves $1,085 in margin; at 1:500 the same lot reserves $217, freeing the same deposit to open up to five standard lots.
+The trade-off: a 100-pip move on 1 lot is a $1,000 outcome; on 5 lots it is a $5,000 outcome — five times the gain on a profitable trade and five times the loss on a loss-making one.
 Leverage does not change probability of success; it changes the size of every outcome.

 What is the difference between a margin call and a stop-out?

 Most retail brokers operate two thresholds, not one.
-The margin call level (typically 100% of margin held) is a warning — equity has fallen but no position is closed yet.
-The stop-out level (typically 50% of margin held) is mandatory — the broker begins closing positions automatically.
-Some brokers consolidate the two into a single mandatory close-out level.
-The exact percentages and the distinction (warning versus close-out) are published in the broker's terms; the levels matter because they determine how much adverse movement the position can absorb before mechanical intervention.
+The margin call level, commonly around 100% of margin held, is a warning — equity has fallen but no position is closed yet.
+The stop-out level, commonly around 50% of margin held, is mandatory — the broker begins closing positions automatically.
+Both levels are broker-defined and vary; some brokers consolidate the two into a single mandatory close-out level.
+The exact percentages and the distinction between warning and close-out are published in the broker's terms; the levels matter because they determine how much adverse movement the position can absorb before mechanical intervention.